webarkit/jsartoolkitNFT/README.md

 });
 ```

-See the examples for details.
+See the examples folder for details.

 ## Build the project 🔨

-Go to the [wiki](https://github.com/kalwalt/jsartoolkitNFT/wiki#build-instructions) for more infos
+Go to the [wiki](https://github.com/kalwalt/jsartoolkitNFT/wiki#build-instructions) for more infos.
+Note that you need to build the library only if you make changes to the source code.